 \subsection{Elementary operators}

-Our approach rests on non-stationary models obtained by deformations of stationary random signals.
-We will mainly use as elementary operators the amplitude modulation $A_\alpha$, translation $T_\tau$, dilation $D_s$, and frequency modulation $M_\nu$ defined as follows:
+Our approach rests on nonstationary models obtained by deformations of stationary random signals.
+We will mainly use as elementary operators the pointwise multiplication $A_\alpha$, translation $T_\tau$, dilation $D_s$, and frequency modulation $M_\nu$ defined as follows: